General Questions

 A maximum of 4 directors are allowed on a license.

-Yes, you can acquire a 0-visa license at Meydan Free Zone.
-This includes a Lease Agreement, LLC-FZ Trade License that includes three Groups of business activities.
+Yes, you can acquire a 0-visa licencse at Meydan Free Zone.
+This includes a Lease Agreement, and an LLC-FZ Trade License that includes three groups of business activities.

 We suggest a capital of 100,000 AED.
 Please note we can’t specify the share capital for the client.